MANDATORY FILING OF ANNUAL FINANCIAL STATEMENTS TO CIPC IN iXBRL DATA FORMAT

 - If your company does not possess the necessary software to convert and tag your Annual Financial Statements (“AFS”) into iXBRL format for filing to CIPC, CorpStat can assist you with the conversion and tagging thereof.

-- Send us your AFS in Word and PDF format and we will convert and tag these into a pre-validated iXBRL document using selected software and generate the iXBRL output.
+- Send us your AFS in Word, Excel or PDF format and we will convert and tag these into a pre-validated iXBRL document using selected software and generate the iXBRL output.
 The tagging of the AFS will be done simultaneously.

 - Each of our iXBRL documents produced is pre-validated through CIPC’s test gateway, ensuring 100% error-free submission.